 Kingmaker Scenario: To protect its own survival, Wu sides with whichever of the other two kingdoms is weaker at the moment.

-Laughably Evil: Dong Zhuo might be the most clearly villainous character in the series, but that doesn't mean he's good at it; all of his military plans fail dramatically, forcing him to abandon the capital, and he only succeeds for as long as he does because everyone's afraid of Lu Bu and the coalition against him has enough trouble keeping its own members off each others' throats.
+Laughably Evil: Dong Zhuo might be the most clearly villainous character in the series, but that doesn't mean he's good at it; all of his military plans fail dramatically, forcing him to abandon the capital, and he only succeeds for as long as he does because everyone's afraid of Lu Bu, while the coalition against him has enough trouble keeping its own members off each others' throats.

 Loads and Loads of Characters: Averted, at least compared to the source material's several hundred named characters; many minor characters' actions were condensed, glossed over, or attributed to more memorable major characters instead.